core-wg/oscore-edhoc/draft-ietf-core-oscore-edhoc.md

 \[ This content is expected to be merged with the content in https://datatracker.ietf.org/doc/html/draft-ietf-lake-edhoc-07#section-7.2 \]

-When using EDHOC over CoAP for establishing an OSCORE Security Context, EDHOC messages are exchanged as defined in Section 7.2 of {{I-D.ietf-lake-edhoc}}, with the following addition.
+When using EDHOC over CoAP for establishing an OSCORE Security Context, EDHOC messages are exchanged as defined in {{Section 7.2 of I-D.ietf-lake-edhoc}}, with the following addition.

 EDHOC error messages sent as CoAP responses MUST be error responses, i.e., they MUST specify a CoAP error response code.
 In particular, it is RECOMMENDED that such error responses have response code either 4.00 (Bad Request) in case of client error (e.g., due to a malformed EDHOC message), or 5.00 (Internal Server Error) in case of server error (e.g., due to failure in deriving EDHOC key material).